TOUGHBUILT INDU/SH (NASDAQ:TBLT) Sees Large Volume Increase

-Shares of TOUGHBUILT INDU/SH (NASDAQ:TBLT) saw an uptick in trading volume on Thursday .
-556,651 shares traded hands during mid-day trading, a decline of 91% from the previous session’s volume of 6,393,516 shares.The stock last traded at $0.16 and had previously closed at $0.17.
+Shares of TOUGHBUILT INDU/SH (NASDAQ:TBLT) saw unusually-strong trading volume on Wednesday .
+Approximately 46,000,437 shares traded hands during trading, an increase of 305% from the previous session’s volume of 11,371,804 shares.The stock last traded at $0.16 and had previously closed at $0.14.

+Separately, Maxim Group started coverage on shares of TOUGHBUILT INDU/SH in a research note on Wednesday.
+They set a “buy” rating and a $0.50 price objective on the stock.

 Toughbuilt Industries, Inc designs, manufactures, and distributes home improvement and construction products for the building industry in the United States and internationally.
 The company offers tool pouches, tool rigs, tool belts and accessories, tools bags, totes, various storage solutions, and office organizers/bags for laptop/tablet/cellphones, etc.; and kneepads.